sameer-h/sameer-h/README.md

 ## Hi there 👋🏽 I'm Sameer!

-### I'm a current third-year Honors Computer Science student at Texas A&M University (TAMU)
+### I'm a current third-year Honors Computer Science student at Texas A&M University

 - 🔭 In the Fall of 2021, I'll have started working at Intel as a Project Management Intern
 - :office: Currently, I work at the [Embedded Signal Processing Lab](https://jafari.tamu.edu/) at Texas A&M, collaborating on a COVID-19 research project